5 Ways To Improve Your Indoor Air Quality

 Radon Testing & Mitigation

-Radon is a gas that is undetectable to the human sense.
+Radon is a radioactive gas that is undetectable to the human sense.
 Radon is all around us, but we cannot taste it, smell it, or see it.
 Nevertheless, extended exposure to elevated levels of radon puts homeowners at a higher risk of contracting lung cancer.
 Radon is found naturally in all of Earth’s soils and can enter homes through cracks in the foundation.
-The only way to determine if your home has elevated levels of radon is to perform a radon test.
-If you find that there are high concentrations of Radon in your home, consider taking action to mitigate radon levels in your home.
+The only way to determine if your home has elevated levels of radon is to perform a Radon test.
+If you find that there are high concentrations of Radon in your home, consider taking action to mitigate Radon levels in your home.

 In conclusion, maintaining healthy indoor air quality is essential for a healthy home environment.
 By keeping the air clean, improving ventilation, controlling humidity, eliminating sources of pollution, and testing for radon, you can ensure that the air you breathe is clean and healthy.
 Remember, small changes can make a big difference, so start implementing these tips today to improve your indoor air quality.
 If you have any questions or would like to seek professional advice about the Indoor Air Quality of your home, reach out to our team at Ensign Building Solutions.